When will my baby turn head down?

 If your uterus has been overstretched because of previous pregnancies, if you have excessive amniotic fluid (“liquor”) in your uterus or your baby is unusually small then your baby may be quite mobile in advanced pregnancy.
 We refer to this an “unstable lie”.

 If you have an abnormality of the uterus such as a fibroid protruding into your uterine cavity or you have a uterine shape abnormality, or you have an unusual shape to your pelvis then your baby can be prevented for adopting a head down position.
 If you have twins often one is not head down and sometimes both.

 What can be done about it?

 There is no need for concern until more advanced pregnancy.
 Then reasons need to be considered as to why your baby is not in a head down position.
 I will monitor you each visit with ultrasound scan so we can monitor your baby’s position.

 If your baby has been breech and turns to head down spontaneously, then this is a very encouraging sign.
+It usually then stays head down.
 If your baby remains breech toward the end of the pregnancy, then there is usually a good reason.
 A procedure (“external cephalic version“) to try to turn your baby around to head down can be done, but only after a careful ultrasound scan and giving you a medication to relax the uterus.
 External cephalic version will be done very carefully and with close monitoring on labour ward/birth unit of your baby and you with the procedure.
-This is because studies have shown the external cephalic version procedure has risk to your baby’s well being because it can cause a umbilical cord accident, placental separation and preterm labour.
+This is because studies have shown the external cephalic version procedure has risk to your baby’s wellbeing because it can cause a umbilical cord accident, placental separation and preterm labour.
 Also it is generally considered that the babies who turn easily with external cephalic version procedures would have turned anyway and the so the procedure was not necessary.